Skip to content

 I am allergic to…Ich bin allergisch gegen…

-The most useful ordering phrase is usually not a direct command.
-It is a polite request.
+The safest and most natural pattern is usually a polite request, not a direct command.

 Best core pattern